dnp1204/daily-code-challenge/README.md

 ---

-## Problem 275 - Epic
+## Problem 275 - Epic [Difficulty: Medium]

-The "look and say" sequence is defined as follows: beginning with the term 1, each subsequent term visually describes the digits appearing in the previous term.
+The "look and say" sequence is defined as follows: beginning with the term `1`, each subsequent term visually describes the digits appearing in the previous term.
 The first few terms are as follows:

     1
     11
     21
     1211
     111221

-As an example, the fourth term is 1211, since the third term consists of one 2 and one 1.
+As an example, the fourth term is `1211`, since the third term consists of one `2` and one `1`.

-Given an integer N, print the Nth term of this sequence.
+Given an integer `N`, print the `N`th term of this sequence.

 [See Solution](/problems/200-299/problem-275.js)